 Dopamine plays a part in controlling the movements a person makes, as well as their emotional responses.
 The right balance of dopamine is

-Some of the other critical functions that dopamine influences include mood, sleep, memory, learning, and concentration.
+Some of the other critical functions that dopamine influences include sleep, memory, learning, and concentration.

 A deficiency may occur due to a drop in the amount of dopamine the body makes, or an issue with dopamine receptors in the brain.

-Experts have linked various health conditions to lower dopamine levels.
+Experts have linked various health conditions to lower dopamine activity in the brain.

 The main cause of Parkinson’s disease is the